Hopf monoids of set families: Lattices of order ideals: antipode formula

-When $P$ is an antichain, setting $\Ph=P$ and $\Pl=\0$ recovers Example~\ref{exa:antipode-for-antichains}.
 More generally, suppose that $P$ is a \defterm{complete ranked poset}: that is, $P$ is ranked, and every pair of elements of different ranks are comparable.
 Equivalently, $P$ is an ordinal sum of antichains, so Theorem~\ref{thm:antipode-of-ordinal-sum} can be specialized to give an inductive formula for the antipode of $P$.
 Specifically, we can write $P=\Pl\oplus\Ph$, where $\Ph$ is the set of maximal elements of $P$ (equivalently, elements of maximal rank), so that $\Acyc(\Ph)=2^{\Ph}$, and Theorem~\ref{thm:antipode-of-ordinal-sum} implies that

-One can then recursively apply this formula to $\Pl$ to obtain the antipode of a complete ranked poset.
+One can then recursively apply this formula to $\Pl$ to obtain the antipode of the complete ranked poset~$P$. \end{example}